Volunteer as a Judge

 Your willingness to listen, evaluate, and encourage is all we need!
 Our competitors reach new levels when they get feedback from new people and new perspectives.

-No experience is necessary, and you can get started with very little training.
-We provide the resources you need and more to explore if you choose.
+We don't require any experience, and you can get started with very little training.
+All the resources you need will be at your fingertips.

 Step 1 - Find a Tournament

-Spend a few minutes learning the basics about the process and the events you plan to judge.
+Spend a few minutes learning the basics about our process and the speech or debate events you plan to judge.

 Step 3 - Listen and Enjoy